wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td>Target List</td>
-<td markdown="span">Targets to notify when the alert changes state, for example, from FIRING to CHECKING, or when an alert is snoozed.
-You can specify a list of up to ten different email addresses, pager services such as [PagerDuty](integrations.html#in-product-integrations) and [VictorOps](integrations.html#in-product-integrations), communication channels such as [Slack](integrations.html#in-product-integrations) and [HipChat](integrations.html#in-product-integrations), and [webhooks](webhooks_alert_notification.html), separated by commas.
+<td markdown="span">Targets to notify when the alert changes state, for example, from CHECKING to FIRING, or when an alert is snoozed.
+You can specify up to ten different targets, which can include comma-separated email addresses, [PagerDuty](pagerduty.html) keys, or names of custom alert targets that specify webhooks for pager services and communication channels such as [VictorOps](victorops.html), [Slack](slack.html), and [HipChat](hipchat.html).
 See [Using Alert Targets](webhooks_alert_notification.html) for details.
 </td>
 </tr>
 <tr>